atomSmltr: a modular Python package to simulate laser cooling setups: Package description

 \subsubsection{Stochastic simulations}

 In some cases, it is useful to account for stochastic effects arising from the Poissonian statistics of photon absorption and spontaneous emission.
 To this end, specialized \cbox{Simulation} objects are provided to implement these stochastic effects.
 The current implementations assume that a sufficiently large number of photons are scattered during each integration step, which justifies the use of a random-walk model with Gaussian fluctuations, without explicitly drawing and summing the contribution of each scattered photon.
+Although this approximation is valid in most situations, future users of \asm{} should be aware that it may lead to noticeable discrepancies when simulating cooling on a narrow line transitions, for which the photon recoil limit becomes comparable to the Doppler temperature~\cite{hanley2017}.

 More specifically, an atom that absorbs on average $\langle N \rangle = N_0$ photons during an integration step of duration $\Delta t$ experiences a mean radiative force $\langle \vec{F}_\mathrm{rad} \rangle = \hbar\vec{k} N_0 / \Delta t$.
 Fluctuations around this mean value are included through an additional random force $\delta\vec{F}_\mathrm{rad} = \hbar\vec{k} \delta N / \Delta t$, where, for large $N_0$, $\delta N$ can be approximated as a Gaussian variable with zero mean and standard deviation $\sigma = \sqrt{N_0}$.
 Spontaneous emission is modeled by another random force $\delta\vec{F}_\mathrm{em} = (\hbar k / \Delta t) \delta\vec{u}$, where $\delta\vec{u} = (\delta N_x, \delta N_y, \delta N_z)$ is a random vector whose components $\delta N_{i=x,y,z}$ are Gaussian variables with zero mean and standard deviation $\sigma = \sqrt{N_0/3}$.